 Clemson University study abroad insurance is provided by Cultural Insurance Services International (CISI).
 The insurance policy covers basic medical expenses, medical evacuation, medical reunion, repatriation, and a security evacuation rider.
 Enrollment is $39/month for each month that the student is studying abroad.
 Students can enroll for up to 1 additional month of coverage if planning to extend time abroad.
 The enrollment must be completed prior to departure and proof of insurance sent to the Clemson Study Abroad Office.

 Coursework Approval Form: This form helps students and advisers in planning study abroad course choices.
 In meetings with a study abroad adviser and your academic adviser, you will determine which courses to take during your program and find Clemson University equivalents for those courses.
 You can also use the TCEL to find courses.
+Credit values vary from country to country, and course credits abroad do not always equal a 3 or 4 credit course at Clemson.
+Students who are transferring credit from a foreign university should consult this document for information about credit transfer from their host university.
+Not all universities are listed--please discuss any questions with Clemson Abroad.
 If you receive financial aid at Clemson, you need to meet with the Financial Aid Office to discuss your plans to study abroad.
 The FA Office will sign your form before you return it to the Study Abroad Office.
 When you return from a program, your foreign transcripts are compared to the CWAF forms, then approved by the registrar and credits (not grades) are added to your Clemson transcripts.
 You must earn a grade of "C" or higher for credit to transfer.

 Download the Coursework Approval Form